AClaybrook/DAndDSimulator/ReadMe.md

 * 1 Enemy at a time
 * Races
 * Focused on damage, therefore actions that do not involve damage as not implemented
-* Validation of build feasability Garbage in/ garbage out, for example don't use duelling and GWF, the bonuses will be stacked since there is no check.
+* Validation of build feasability Garbage in/ garbage out, for example don't use dueling and GWF, the bonuses will be stacked since there is no check.
 * No weapons
 * Crit on reductions needs to be applied manually, thing such as champion, spell sniper etc
 * no status effects, stunned, restrained etc